fbpx

 The Cost of Care

-The accumulation of short- and long-term care adds up quickly.
-Even if the person who suffered the injury has insurance, there is no guarantee their insurance will cover all of their treatments.
+The accumulation of short—and long-term care adds up quickly.
+Even if the person who suffered the injury has insurance, there is no guarantee that it will cover all of their treatments.
 If they had no insurance or were the victims of an accident or an on-the-job injury, they should not be required to foot the bill for their treatment.

 For individuals whose service to their community or country caused their head trauma, agencies responsible for their medical care can and should step up to ensure these people receive the treatment to which they’re entitled.

-For people who were injured in accidents on the road or in the workplace, personal injury attorneys are there to make sure victims receive not just compensation for their current injuries, but also for the expense of long-term treatment.
+For people injured in accidents on the road or in the workplace, personal injury attorneys are there to ensure victims receive not just compensation for their current injuries but also for the expense of long-term treatment.

 Insurance companies will often refuse payments as “speculative” or “uncertain.”
 As more evidence of the long-term effects of TBIs appears, victims’ ability to sue for the long-term costs of treating and caring for late-emerging effects of concussions and other TBIs will become easier.